Quizz1Cal/Learning-Java/README.md

-Attempted use of git to learn and document java features

 # Lecture Questions/Misc Notes
 - Will learn git in OOSD a bit
 - Brand new assignments, using graphics, some competitiveness